-- Prevents the common cold: While vitamin C appears to reduce the severity of colds and the recovery time by 8% in adults and 14% in children, it is not able to prevent them (37).
+- Prevents the common cold.
+While vitamin C appears to reduce the severity of colds and recovery time by 8% in adults and 14% in children, it does not prevent them (

-- Reduces cancer risk: A handful of studies have linked vitamin C intake to a lower risk of several cancers.
-However, most studies have found that vitamin C does not affect the risk of developing cancer (38).
+- Reduces cancer risk.
+A handful of studies have linked vitamin C intake to a lower risk of several cancers.
+However, most studies have found that vitamin C does not affect the risk of developing cancer (

-- Protects against eye diseases: Vitamin C has been linked to reduced risks of eye diseases like cataracts and age-related macular degeneration.
-However, vitamin C supplements have no effect or may even cause harm (39, 40, 41).
+- Protects against eye disease.
+Vitamin C has been linked to reduced risks of eye diseases like cataracts and age-related macular degeneration.
+However, vitamin C supplements have no effect or may even cause harm (

-- May treat lead toxicity: Although people with lead toxicity appear to have low vitamin C levels, there is no strong evidence from human studies that show vitamin C can treat lead toxicity (42).
+- May treat lead toxicity.
+Although people with lead toxicity appear to have low vitamin C levels, there is no strong evidence from human studies that show vitamin C can treat lead toxicity (

-Summary Although vitamin C has many proven benefits, it has not been shown to prevent the common cold, reduce cancer risk, protect against eye diseases or treat lead toxicity.
+Although vitamin C has many proven benefits, it has not been shown to prevent the common cold, reduce cancer risk, protect against eye diseases, or treat lead toxicity.

 Vitamin C is a water-soluble vitamin that must be obtained from the diet or supplements.

-It has been linked to many impressive health benefits, such as boosting antioxidant levels, reducing blood pressure, reducing heart disease risk, protecting against gout attacks, improving iron absorption, boosting immunity and reducing dementia risk.
+It has been linked to many impressive health benefits, such as boosting antioxidant levels, lowering blood pressure, protecting against gout attacks, improving iron absorption, boosting immunity, and reducing heart disease and dementia risk.